Seneca-ICTOER/OPS335/docs/A-Labs/lab4b.md

 ### Install and Configure the Local Delivery Agent (LDA/MDA)

 Postfix is capable of performing the function of an LDA, but its LDA capabilities are limited, thus postfix is generally not used for that purpose.
-Currently, the most popular LDA is LMTP, but we will be installing, configuring, and using an LDA called **Dovecot** since it is also popular and we will setting up Dovecot as an **IMAP** server later in this lab.
+Currently, the most popular LDA is _LMTP_, but we will be installing, configuring, and using an LDA called **Dovecot** since it is also popular and we will setting up Dovecot as an **IMAP** server later in this lab.
 Using both Postfix and Dovecot will actually increase the performance of our IMAP server.

 **Perform the following steps:**